sivy/monkinetic-2020-content/posts/2000-11-30-ohhhh-painkillers-not-agreeing-with-schmuck-in-a-sportscar.md

-Slug: ohhhh-painkillers-not-agreeing-with-schmuck-in-a-sportscar
-Date: 2000-11-30
+date: 2000-11-30
+slug: ohhhh-painkillers-not-agreeing-with-schmuck-in-a-sportscar
-Title: Ohhhh, painkillers not agreeing with schmuck-in-a-sportscar...
+title: Ohhhh, painkillers not agreeing with schmuck-in-a-sportscar...
-layout: post
+---
 :-(

-Not Good.